samivel/samivels-stocks/README.md

 # cs50-finance
-## Web Application for the 'virtual' buying and selling of stocks
+## Web Application for virtual stock trading.
-##### This app is part of the cs50 web track.

-##### Stock trading website where users can log in and make stock trades with real prices in real time.
+#### Users can log in and make stock trades with real prices in real time.

 * Built with python, flask, html&css, javascript.
 * Database (local) = SQLite.